PDF417/pdf417-android/DriversLicenseKeys.md

 	- 7 = 114 - 127 kg (251 – 280 lbs)
 	- 8 = 128 – 145 kg (281 – 320 lbs)
 	- 9 = 146+ kg (321+ lbs)
-- `USDLScanData.kWeightPounds` - Cardholder weight in pounds Ex.
+- `USDLScanResult.kWeightPounds` - Cardholder weight in pounds Ex.
 185 lb = "185"
 	- Optional on AAMVA 01, 04, 05, 06, 07, 08
-- `USDLScanData.kWeightKilograms` - Cardholder weight in kilograms Ex.
+- `USDLScanResult.kWeightKilograms` - Cardholder weight in kilograms Ex.
 84 kg = "084"
 	- Optional on AAMVA 01, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kNamePrefix` - PREFIX to Driver Name.
+- `USDLScanResult.kNamePrefix` - PREFIX to Driver Name.
 Freeform as defined by issuing jurisdiction.
 	- Optional on AAMVA 01
-- `USDLScanData.kResidenceStreetAddress` - Driver Residence Street Address.
+- `USDLScanResult.kResidenceStreetAddress` - Driver Residence Street Address.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kResidenceStreetAddress2` - Driver Residence Street Address 2.
+- `USDLScanResult.kResidenceStreetAddress2` - Driver Residence Street Address 2.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kResidenceCity` - Driver Residence City
+- `USDLScanResult.kResidenceCity` - Driver Residence City
 	- Optional on AAMVA version 01.
-- `USDLScanData.kResidenceJurisdictionCode` - Driver Residence Jurisdiction Code.
+- `USDLScanResult.kResidenceJurisdictionCode` - Driver Residence Jurisdiction Code.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kResidencePostalCode` - Driver Residence Postal Code.
+- `USDLScanResult.kResidencePostalCode` - Driver Residence Postal Code.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kUnder18` - Date on which the cardholder turns 18 years old.
+- `USDLScanResult.kUnder18` - Date on which the cardholder turns 18 years old.
 (MMDDCCYY format)
 	- Optional on AAMVA 05, 06, 07, 08
-- `USDLScanData.kUnder19` - Date on which the cardholder turns 19 years old.
+- `USDLScanResult.kUnder19` - Date on which the cardholder turns 19 years old.
 (MMDDCCYY format)
 	- Optional on AAMVA 05, 06, 07, 08
-- `USDLScanData.kUnder21` - Date on which the cardholder turns 21 years old.
+- `USDLScanResult.kUnder21` - Date on which the cardholder turns 21 years old.
 (MMDDCCYY format)
 	- Optional on AAMVA 05, 06, 07, 08
-- `USDLScanData.kSocialSecurityNumber` - The number assigned to an individual by the Social Security Administration.
+- `USDLScanResult.kSocialSecurityNumber` - The number assigned to an individual by the Social Security Administration.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kAKASocialSecurityNumber` - Driver "AKA" Social Security Number.
+- `USDLScanResult.kAKASocialSecurityNumber` - Driver "AKA" Social Security Number.
 FORMAT SAME AS DRIVER SOC SEC NUM.
 ALTERNATIVE NUMBERS(S) used as SS NUM.
 	- Optional on AAMVA version 01.
-- `USDLScanData.kAKAFullName` - Other name by which cardholder is known.
+- `USDLScanResult.kAKAFullName` - Other name by which cardholder is known.
 ALTERNATIVE NAME(S) of the individual holding the Driver License or ID.
 FORMAT same as defined in ANSI D20 Data Dictionary.
 (Lastname,Firstname,MI, suffix if any.)
 This field contains four portions, separated with the "," delimiter: Last Name (required)
 	- , (required)
 	- First Name (required)